shahidost/Baseline4VTKEL/source/README.md

 # Running VTKEL System in your local machine

-To run **VTKEL Baseline system** in your local machine follow below steps carefully.
+To run **VTKEL system** in your local machine follow below steps carefully.

 **Step 1:**